samsuh/2026-journal/README.md

 One way is to bring it down to a single moment of life.
 People connect to moments.
 Specifics invite us in.
 Staying too big isnt great; high wall of defene.
 It doesnt let the listener in.
 Small specific language combats this; replace one abstract word/phrase with something specific; it's ok to be a little awkward/painful.
 Let the listener walk around in your experience.

+Song needs Chords, Rhythm, Melody, and Lyric.
+Anything else is a composition/beat/instrumental track.

+Start with your skillset; Poet starts with lyrics, instrumentalist might start with chords and harmonic rhythm, vocalist might start with melody.
+Where you gravitate to might indicate your strength; but it's also good to try starting with the other skill.

 https://youtu.be/FBknUU6YCPM?si=Mk_C6ABzMOc-Bj0d Found a nice channel about song writing.

+Interesting study; lyrics need both big and small concepts.
+Repetitive exposure to concepts can be done rhythmically in the chorus.
+The verses describe a small moment; who/when/where/how, giving characters and plot a specific storyline and detail.
+Melody in verse and chorus can contrast.
+Lyric starting point can be free writing; brain dump.
+Concept/memory/event or prompts, single words/phrases/lines.
+Can also choose about a place/person/scene to write about.
+Notice when your words are specific and detailed vs when theyre 'big' or vague.

+When a pattern gets established, can switch it up to provide contrast to feel new.
+Songs need movement.
+Movement can be anything that's different that gives additional context or perspective; all the "he" can turn into "you" or "we" for a perspective shift.

+Negative space is rest space.

 ## 2/13/26 - Friday
 Reminder for myself that the two goals were to dj a live performance, and to create a song.
 I think I'm capable of doing a basic dj set, but nothing too stylish, or show-off-able.
 Making a song I think is starting to solidify into more realistic component pieces.
 Song Structure; intro, verse, chorus. make intro at the end; do verse/chorus, which isnt that bad, it's like 8 or 16 bars each. so if the intro is 8 bars (short like hiphop or pop, not like house music), then it's really only 40 bars total, and a lot of that will prob be looped.